rweigel/tflab/README.md

 # transferfn

+(Draft)

 Estimate transfer functions from data

-In MT data analysis, one seeks to find tf of form
+In MT data analysis, one seeks to find a transfer function of form

 (1) Ex = ZxxBx + ZxyBy
 (2) Ey = ZyxBx + ZyyBy